2026 AIME II Problems

 Solution:

-Let the common difference be Since the first term is and both and appear, divides and so divides The difference must be positive to reach and from so (and each of these works, since and put both targets in the sequence).
+Let the common difference be Since the first term is and both and appear, divides and so divides The difference must be positive to reach and from so (and each of these works, since and are both divisible by which puts both targets in the sequence).

 The th term is so the requested sum is